Tadashi-Hikari/Navi-V0.4/README.md

 # Eventual use
 To help me manage/mitigate the negative impacts of my ADHD.
 To help me manage my schedule.
 To help me manage my personal and work projects

+# tips
+feature/bug: reprinting a newly initialized assistant will show the system prompt currently in use